Start your career in Animal Care with the Certificate II in Animal Studies.

 - Complete online study by logging onto the online campus at least twice a week to complete self-paced learning activities

-- Are expected to attend the weekly webinars, these are recorded and uploaded to the online campus so students who miss the live webinar are able to view the webinar
+- Attend the weekly webinars, these are recorded and uploaded to the online campus so students who miss the live webinar are able to view the webinar

 - Will be required to have their supervisor sign off specific tasks within the workplace